davew-msft/blockchain-hackathon/docker-dev-env/README.md

 You must install docker or Docker Desktop on your machine.
 Then follow the instructions below.
 The instructions are written in `bash` so you may need to translate them to PoSh/Windows or Macintosh.
 (WSL works perfectly.)

-Disclaimer:  This is not a perfect process.
-You may need to change some of the commands since software installation processes change over time.

-## Get the container running locally

-There are 2 ways to get the devenv container:

-* One command easy instructions (having issues with this method, do not use, see git history)
-* Build the container from the docker instructions.

-Pick a method and continue

-## Method 1: One command easy instructions

-Not working with xfce4 on all monitor resolutions, use the next method.
-Sorry.

 ## Build the container from the Dockerfile

 ```bash